pi0neerpat/swordy-bot-v2/README.md

 Next open the "OAUTH" tab, and save these variables to the redwood app environment. `CLIENT ID` as `DISCORD_PUBLIC_CLIENT_ID` and `CLIENT SECRET` as `DISCORD_CLIENT_SECRET`

-Add a REDIRECT for your application eg `http://192.168.4.69:8910/redirect/discord`
+Add a `APP_DOMAIN` for your application eg `http://192.168.4.69:8910`.
+This is used to build the redirect URLs needed for performing OAuth.

-Last, you'll add the bot to your server.
-In the developer portal, in "General Information", copy the `Application ID`.
-Insert this into this URL, and send it to whoever you want to add the bot.
+Finally, add the bot to your Discord server.
+In the developer portal, in "General Information", copy the `Application ID` and insert it into this URL.
+You can then send the URL to any server admin wishing to add the bot.

 ```
 # Add the bot with role management permissions